serrano-p/SWEEP/README.md

 ### TPF Server

 SWEEP need the TPF Server log to process.
 So, changes have to be done on TPF Server code.
 First change concerns thne file ./bin/ldf-server.
-Just add the code () :
+Just add the code (from 'Begin SWEEP' to 'End SWEEP') :
 ```nodejs
 ...
 var configDefaults = JSON.parse(fs.readFileSync(path.join(__dirname, '../config/config-defaults.json'))),